 About the Position

-NatureBridge provides environmental science education experiences for more than 30,000 students and their teachers every year in the world’s best classrooms: our National Parks.
+NatureBridge provides best-in-class environmental science education experiences for more than 30,000 students and their teachers every year in the world’s best classrooms: our National Parks.
 Our mission is to connect young people to the science and wonder of the natural world, igniting self-discovery, and inspiring stewardship of the planet.
+Through our programs, students explore the outdoors, connect with their peers, discover themselves and develop a lasting relationship with science and the environment around them.

 Tasks and functions

-- Use a student-centered approach to lead participants through multi-day, hands-on, experiential & investigative learning in outdoor settings.
+- Use a student-centered approach to lead participants through multi-day, hands-on, experiential and investigative learning in outdoor settings.

 - Cultivate an inclusive learning environment by delivering culturally relevant content that presents multiple perspectives and connects to students’ background.